The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Vanessa Kimball is a Pediatric Gastroenterologist in Grand Rapids, Michigan.
-Dr. Kimball has been practicing medicine for over 14 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-Her top areas of expertise are Eosinophilic Esophagitis, Encopresis, Bowel Incontinence, and Esophagitis.
+Vanessa Kimball is a Pediatric Gastroenterologist practicing medicine in Grand Rapids, Michigan.
+She has been practicing medicine for over 14 years.
+Dr. Kimball is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Eosinophilic Esophagitis, Encopresis, Bowel Incontinence, and Esophagitis.
+Dr. Kimball is board certified in American Board Of Pediatrics and American Board Of Pediatrics.
 Dr. Kimball is currently accepting new patients.

 Experienced in Biliary Atresia